bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 (NOTE: For a *very brief* discussion on countability, see Appendix A)

-This sounds complicated but it basically is guaranteeing that the subsets of :math:`\Omega` that we use for events have all the nice properties we would expect from probabilities.
+This sounds complicated but it basically guarantees that the subsets of :math:`\Omega` that we use for events have all the nice properties we would expect from probabilities.
 Intuitively, this helps makes the notion of "size" or "volume" precise by defining the "chunks" of